Danish Army

 Britain were fully committed for the manufacture of

-armored cars.
+armoured cars.
 As the British Army was in a desperate need

-design and production of a armored car.
-To save time,
+design and production of a armoured car.

 and allied it to Karrier KT4 FAT which had been delivered to India